GrantBirki/fastly-framework/README.md

 * Adopt *Infrastructure as Code* methodologies with Terraform
 * Create your own pipeline stages for robust testing, alerts, approval, and much more

+## Documentation 📚

+### Table of Contents

+Here is the table of contents for the documentation folder.
+See below for other doc links.

+New to Fastly?
+The [Getting Started](docs/getting-started.md) doc is your place to start.

+View the following documents for specific details around each subject:

+* [getting-started](docs/getting-started.md) - The best place for newcomers
+* [learning](docs/learning.md) - A guide for learning all things Fastly
+* [fastly-to-insights](code/logs/fastly-to-insights/README.md) - Aggregated metrics collection from Fastly to New Relic
+* [new-service](docs/new-service.md) - A guide for creating a new service in Fastly using this repo
+* [pipeline](docs/pipeline.md) - General Pipeline framework information
+* [rapid-rollback](docs/rapid-rollback.md) - Information about the rapid-rollback stage of the pipeline
+* [slack](docs/slack.md) - For setting up Slack integrations with this pipeline
+* [terraform-reference](docs/terraform-reference.md) - How to use common Terraform blocks to configure your Fastly service
+* [vcl-include-and-snippets](docs/vcl-include-and-snippets.md) - Details about VCL include statements vs snippets.
+This guide has examples about how to use both and the key differences between them.

+### Additional Documentation

+The following links are to other doc pages and READMEs in this repo that are not in this specific folder.

+* [ci folder details readme](/code/ci/README.md) - Details about the `/code/ci` folder
+* [fastly-ci readme](/code/ci/docker/README.md) - Details about the stock CICD image with Terraform
+* [logs folder readme](/code/logs/README.md) - Details about the logs folder

 ## Demos

+The following section will show screenshots and details for a demo pipeline deployment to Fastly.

 ### 1. Create a Merge Request